huaweicloud/huaweicloud-fpga/fp1/README.md

 ---

-**fp1** is an open-source and cloud-based FPGA hardware/software development tool suite based on HWS.
+**fp1** is an open-source and cloud-based FPGA hardware/software development tool suite based on FACS.
 This suite helps users to design, simulate, implement, and jointly run FPGA, and provides professional design and verification components to help users to efficiently implement FPGA development.

 **fp1** provides tools for **hardware** (**HDK**) and **software** (**SDK**) development respectively.
 The HDK provides all designs and scripts for RTL (Verilog/VHDL) designing, verifying, and building.
 The SDK provides FPGA example running environment, drivers, tools, and applications.